Running op-reth with Historical Proofs

 ### Manual prune

-Pruning runs automatically in the background on the configured `--proofs-history.prune-interval` (default 15s) and removes data outside the retention window.
+Pruning runs automatically in the background, driven by the engine task as new blocks are committed, and removes data outside the retention window.
 You should not need to invoke `op-reth proofs prune` under normal operation.

 A manual prune is only required in one situation: at startup, if the proofs database contains more than **1000 blocks** of history beyond the configured `--proofs-history.window`, the node refuses to start rather than stalling on a large prune operation.
 This typically happens after the node has been offline long enough that the configured window has shifted significantly, or after reducing `--proofs-history.window` to a smaller value than was previously in use.